about

 Reference type Pointer to instance of some type with special rules:

-• must be initialized when declared: let r = &u, let mr = &mut v
+• must be initialized before use: let r = &u, let mr = &mut v

 • references cannot concurrently share mutation of referend